 The SJD Program is intended for individuals who have demonstrated evidence of superior scholarly potential and who are engaged in, or plan to pursue, careers in academia, government service, or the judiciary.
 In rendering admissions decisions, strong preference is given to the Law School's own LLM graduates, although applications from external candidates are welcome.
 Candidates accepted into the SJD Program must have the ability to conduct sustained and original academic or professional research at a high intellectual level, culminating in the submission of a doctoral dissertation.
 Academic Regulations for the SJD Program (pdf) can be accessed in the Student Portal.

-SJD candidates admitted directly into the program (that is, not as part of the combined LLM/SJD Program) are expected to spend the first two academic semesters of the Program in residence at the Law School.
-For candidates admitted directly into the SJD program, there is no other required coursework apart from defense of the SJD. prospectus during the year in residence.
+SJD candidates are expected to spend the first two academic semesters of the Program in residence at the Law School.
+There is no required coursework apart from defense of the SJD prospectus during the year in residence.

 To be eligible for admission to the SJD Program, an applicant must:

-- have obtained or be enrolled in a program leading to the equivalent of an advanced law degree (normally an LLM) from either an accredited law school within the United States or a recognized university outside of the United States, which advanced degree must be obtained prior to matriculation in the SJD program
+- have obtained or be enrolled in a program leading to the equivalent of an advanced law degree (normally an LLM) from either an accredited law school within the United States or a recognized university outside of the United States, with such advanced degree obtained prior to matriculation in the SJD program;

 - meet the English Language Requirements for SJD Admissions set out below; and

 - obtain the agreement of a UConn Law School full-time faculty member to serve as the SJD dissertation adviser (please include with your application the letter or email from that person evidencing that agreement).
-If you are an external applicant (i.e., someone who did not receive their JD or LLM from UConn School of Law), please contact the Director of the Graduate Program at email@example.com for assistance in fulfilling this requirement prior to submitting your application.
-Under no circumstances should an applicant contact faculty directly to serve as an advisor without first contacting the Director of the Graduate Program.
+If you are an external applicant (i.e., someone who did not receive their JD or LLM from UConn School of Law), please contact the Director of the Graduate Program at firstname.lastname@example.org for assistance in fulfilling this requirement prior to submitting your application.
+Under no circumstances should an applicant contact faculty directly about serving as an advisor without first contacting the Director of the Graduate Program.